ivan-a-klymenko/gitApiTest/README.md

 ## Prerequisites

-* Feel free to use Java or Kotlin for this challenge.
+* Please use Kotlin for this challenge.
 * Do not focus too much on the design of the UI.
 * The usage of third party libraries is explicitly allowed.
 * Provide a comprehensive git history.